About Fat Birder

 Writing seems to take up more and more of my time.
 Since Whose Bird (2003) was published I and co-writers have worked on similar books: The Eponym Dictionary of Mammals (2009), The Eponym Dictionary of Reptiles (2011) and The Eponym Dictionary of Amphibians (2013).
 The Eponym Dictionary of Sharks & Rays and The Eponym Dictionary of Birds ( 2015).
 My latest sole effort was a book of anecdotes from my birding travel called: The A-Z of Birds – 26 vignettes, which are written from life but angled to amuse and illustrated with terrific cartoons by Des Campbell.
 The Eponym Dictionary of Odonata (2018).
-My current mammoth project (579,000 words and counting) is the (probably 2-volume) Eponym Dictionary of Fishes (2023).
+My most recent mammoth project (c.700,000 words) is the (probably 2-volume) Eponym Dictionary of Fishes (2023).
 I am combining most of them into an Eponym Dictionary of Vertebrates (1.25 millions words!

 On 1st June 2023 my World Life list stood at 2715, my UK list at a poor 377 and my County (Kent) list a pleasing 310.